jamesscottbrown/abc-sysbio/README.txt

 The --prefix=<dir> option is recommended since it will guarantee that each package picks up the correct dependency.

+These instructions are for old versions of packages and the newest versions should be used in their place.

 1) Download and install python http://www.python.org/ftp/python/2.6.5/Python-2.6.5.tgz